Alfredo Stroessner: Dictatorship (1954–1989)

 Stroessner's rule brought more stability than most of the country's living residents had previously known.
 From 1927 to 1954, the country had had 22 presidents, including six from 1948 to 1954 alone.
 However, that stability came at a high cost.
 Corruption was rampant (Stroessner himself did not dispute charges of corruption at some levels in his government) and Paraguay's human rights record was considered one of the poorest in South America.
-During Stroessner's regime, an estimated 3,000 to 4,000 people were murdered, 400 to 500 more "disappeared," and thousands more imprisoned and tortured.
+During Stroessner's regime, an estimated 3,000 to 4,000 people were murdered, 400 to 500 more "disappeared", and thousands more imprisoned and tortured.

 Press freedom was also limited, constitutional guarantees notwithstanding.
 Any outcry about government mistreatment or attacks toward the Colorado Party would result in destruction of the media outlets.
 Many media executives were sent to prison or tortured.
 Because of this, political opponents were few and far between.
 Near the end of this presidency, he declared that he would remove the state of siege, but quickly recanted after students began protesting trolley fares.

 For the first 13 years of his rule, Stroessner ruled under a severely authoritarian constitution enacted in 1940.
-It was replaced in 1967 with an equally repressive document.
-Like its predecessor, it gave the president broad powers to take exceptional actions for the good of the country, such as suspending civil liberties and intervening in the economy.
+In the mid 1960s, in an attempt to placate growing international criticism, Stroessner began allowing some opposition parties to function, although these functioned as opposition in name only.
+Stroessner also fired the interior minister Ynsfrán in 1966, but his replacement, Sabino Augusto Montanaro (a member of the "Cuatrinomio de Oro", a group of politicians intimately connected to Stroessner) continued the same violent policies.
+In 1967, a constituent assembly replaced the 1940 constitution with an equally repressive document.
+While it forbade the exercise of dictatorial powers, it vested Stroessner with many of the same sweeping executive and legislative powers he had held under its predecessor.
+The president retained broad latitude to take exceptional actions for the good of the country, such as suspending civil liberties and intervening in the economy.
 It thus formed the legal basis for the state of virtual martial law under which Stroessner governed.
 While it limited the president to two five-year terms, it stipulated that only those terms completed after the 1968 election would count toward that limit.
 In 1977, faced with having to leave office for good the following year, Stroessner pushed through a constitutional amendment allowing him to run for an unlimited number of five-year terms.